 Improve your domain authority and trust

-Lastly, you won’t be able to move your emails out of your customers’ spam folders and into their inbox if your domain is untrustworthy.
+Lastly, you won’t be able to move your emails out of your customers’ spam folders and into their inboxes if your domain is untrustworthy.
 It’s important that you authenticate your domain through trusted online registries like SPF, DMARC, and DKIM.
-What’s more, be sure to use a company email domain instead of free sender domains like Gmail, Yahoo, and others.
+Moreover, be sure to use a company email domain instead of free sender domains like Gmail, Yahoo, and others.
 This will improve domain trustworthiness and minimize your email bounce rate.

 To maximize the authority of your domain, you should also choose a provider with a stellar track record, preferably one that employs industry-leading domain security measures to ensure the safety of your business and your customers’ personal data.
 Because remember, if you have a history of security breaches, your domain will be flagged as untrustworthy and potentially dangerous for the online audience.

-Email marketing is a powerful tool, but only if they reach the right recipients and actually get opened.
+Email marketing is a powerful tool, but only if your emails reach the right recipients and actually get opened.
 Use these tips to decrease your email bounce rate while elevating engagement and inspiring your customers to open every email you send.